HSBC no longer bookrunner on Iraq's Asiacell float

 The telecom listings will be the first major IPO on the ISX since the U.S.-led invasion that toppled Saddam Hussein in 2003.

-The bourse's market capitalization is about $4 billion and it trades around $3.3 million daily, while in 2011 Nomura estimated Zain Iraq's enterprise value (equity plus debt) at $4.9 billion.
+The bourse's market capitalisation is about $4 billion and it trades around $3.3 million daily, while in 2011 Nomura estimated Zain Iraq's enterprise value (equity plus debt) at $4.9 billion.

 "Local investors are flush with cash in Iraq," said Hammoud, though he questioned whether that situation is enough to support the Asiacell share sale.